rax1795/HeyGoodgle/README.md

 # HeyGoodgle

-This is small attempt at making a telegram bot.
-The bot assists users to make google or google scholar searches in the telegram application itself.
+This is a small first attempt at making a telegram bot.

+The bots key functionality is to assis users to make google or google scholar searches in the telegram application itself.
+Intereactions with the app can be made via private messages or by adding it into a group to intereact with in a group chat.